Monthly Archives: January 2024

 Saturday November 2 – Montpelier Hunt Races at James Madison’s homestead in Montpelier Station.
 This is the final NSA sanctioned steeplechase meet of the year.

-On Wednesday, February 14 the VTA will accept bids by phone 10 am-8 pm EST. NO NEW BIDS WILL BE ACCEPTED AFTER 8 pm Wednesday.
-Only the top five bidders on each stallion season will be allowed to continue bidding Thursday, February 15.
+On Thursday, February 13 the VTA will accept bids by phone 10 am-8 pm EST. NO NEW BIDS WILL BE ACCEPTED AFTER 8 pm Thursday.
+Only the top bidders on each stallion season will be allowed to continue bidding Friday, February 14.
 After the auction is completed, a list of available seasons which will be posted on the VTA website.

 For more information and to pre-register to bid, click here.